LuigiRussoDev/Am-I-a-Celebrity/README.md

 The images were obtained from videos taken from youtube, where each video was represented by a celebrity.
 Generally the videos taken referred to interviews in order to give more emphasis to the structure of the video.
 For each video, the following steps were performed:
 1) Each Video: TaylorSwift.mp4 consisting of 10/15 min has been converted into frames of images, so as to obtain the i-th folder represented only by Taylor images.
 And so on..
-2) After obtaining the 6 classes, where each class is represented by N images, a boundingbox algorithm has been applied to each folder.
+2) After obtaining the 6 classes, where each class is represented by N images in frames, a boundingbox algorithm has been applied to each folder.
 The BoundingBox algorithm is like a function where given an image with a face, it must output only the face.
 The bounding box algorithm was performed for each folder in order to obtain another folder with all the extractions of the faces.